BruceMcKinnon/BLContactDetails/readme.txt

 2019.13 - 16 Aug 2019 - Added the 'standardformatting' option.
 When true, commas are added between address components.
 When false, spaces are used.
 Defaults to false.
 											- When displaying just the street, town, state, postcode as individual items, do not follow with a space.

+2019.14 - 17 Aug 2019 - blcontact_show_map.
+Added the 'layerprovider' option for setting a Leaflet style layer.
+Defaults to 'Wikimedia'.

+2019.15 - 18 Sep 2019	- blcontact_show_map.
+Added the 'multi_locations' option for OpenStreetMaps.
+When set to 1, allows markers for both addresses to be displayed.